eabglobal/juniper/README.rst

 PIP Configuration
 *****************
 To set any pip configuration parameters, create a pip.conf file and add the path to the manifest.
-This setting is only available at a global level and it will apply to the packaging of all the functions defined in the manifest.
+The **pipconf** setting is only available at a global level and it will apply to the packaging of all the functions defined in the manifest.

 .. code-block:: yaml